 Varicose Veins are common in adults.
 Once they become visible, they, can worsen over time.
 Generally as time goes on, they can go from being a visible concern, to one where the varicose veins can contribute significantly to leg swelling, ache, tenderness and eventually skin discoloration or even wounds (known as venous stasis ulcers) that open, but do not heal easily.
 One you decide to go on your journey to seek treatment, there are three steps to treat varicose veins in 2019 you might consider.

-Step 1: Find a treatment specialists who understands and is experienced treating varicose veins
+Step 1: Find a treatment specialist who understands and is experienced treating varicose veins

 In most cities, there are clinics staffed by “vein doctors.”
 Vein doctors can come from a variety of different backgrounds ranging from vascular surgery, vascular medicine, interventional radiology, dermatology or even primary care.
 What they all have in common is a commitment to the fulltime evaluation and management of patients with not only varicose veins, but also other vein disorders such as superficial vein thrombophlebitis (SVT), deep venous thrombosis (DVT).
 Most work in an outpatient setting where you can be seen, have the ultrasound evaluation you need to diagnose the vein problem, and undergo outpatient, minimally invasive treatment of your varicose veins.
 At Inovia vein, all of our doctors are board certified surgeons with extensive experience treating varicose veins.